Bbillyben/Weenect-plugin/docs/en_US/index.md

 * Tracker id: the tracker identifier
 * Creation date: date the tracker was activated in weenect
 * Warranty date: date the warranty expires
+* IMEI : imei identifiant of the tracker
+* Type : type of the tracker

 ## Command available :
 ### Information